HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/date-time.md

 Unix time (or Epoch time) is the number of seconds that have elapsed since 1 January 1970.
 It is widely used in many programs.

-For all available Haxe targets , the Unix timestamp in seconds is obtainable like this:
+For all available Haxe targets, the Unix timestamp in seconds is obtainable like this:

  ```haxe
  Date.now().getTime()